 Interestingly, Tafoughalt Cave is the oldest cemetery in Africa.
 The also called Grotte des Pigeons is a rich source for archaeologists as modern humans left behind evidence of their visits to the cave over at least 100,000 years.

-Fourth, for those in search of Middle age past and a rich history evoking ancient kingdoms, they can visit the fascinating four Imperial Cities of Morocco.
+4. For those in search of Middle age past and a rich history evoking ancient kingdoms, they can visit the fascinating four Imperial Cities of Morocco.
 Fez, Marrakech, Rabat, and Meknes will delight those searching for the exotic atmosphere of the medinas in Morocco.
 These four destinations are among the best cities to visit in Morocco.

 Other famous cities in Morocco are Essaouira, Casablanca, Tangier, Chefchaouen, Asilah, Ouarzazate, Tetouan, and El Jadida.
 If you’re more of an urban person, you must consider that the best time to travel to Morocco might depend on your destination.
 The weather for Chefchaouen in the northern part of the country will not be the same as in Ouarzazate, the gate of the Sahara desert.

 If you’re planning your holidays in Morocco, don’t forget to schedule your trip to Morocco with us.
 You can also read about our exciting day trips from Marrakech, an unforgettable tour from Marrakech to Fes, or a desert trip from Marrakech.
+Don’t forget, your best places to visit in Morocco bucket list can’t be completed without one of my unforgettable Marrakech desert tours.
+Check them out.

-Fifth, the fantastic National parks in Morocco are a calm refuge for those who want to escape the big city noises and rush atmosphere.
+5. The fantastic National parks in Morocco are a calm refuge for those who want to escape the big city noises and rush atmosphere.
 Toubkal National Park, Talassemtane National Park, Khenifiss National Park, and Ifrane National Park will delight those in search of Ecotourism in Morocco.
 Also essential is to mention the beauty of Ouzoud falls and Akchour falls.
 We advise that the best time to go to Morocco if you want to visit nature cannot be during the winter, as most of the country is covered with snow.

-Sixth, Morocco attractions continue to amaze as you can indulge in the southern route of the 1000’s kasbahs.
+6. Morocco attractions continue to amaze as you can indulge in the southern route of the 1000’s kasbahs.
 The best-known kasbahs in Morocco are kasbah Telouet, kasbah Taourirt, kasbah Boulaouane, kasbah Mehdia, and kasbah of the Udayas in Rabat.

-Seventh, the list of things to see in Morocco is not finished yet.
+7. The list of things to see in Morocco is not finished yet.
 There are nine World Heritage sites in Morocco.
 These exquisite sites spread all over the country with historic cities and natural areas of unprecedented interest.
 The best month to visit Morocco for these UNESCO destinations is from October until late May.
 The UNESCO sites in Morocco are the Volubilis Roman city, the Meknes medina, the Ksar Ait Benhaddou, the Essaouira medina, the Fes medina, the medina Marrakech, the Tetouan medina, the El Jadida medina, and Rabat medina.

 Best places to visit in Morocco